Martha's Laundry Room Redo: Her Best Tips for Organizing a Small Space

-Martha recently turned a closet into a laundry room that's every bit as functional as a much larger space.
-A few smart strategies made it doable -- and now the frequent tasks of washing, ironing, and folding are less of a chore and more of a pleasure.
+And if you need more proof that you don't need a ton of square footage to create a perfect laundry room, take note of the fact that Martha herself turned a pantry closet in her guesthouse into a laundry room that's every bit as functional as a much larger space.
+A few smart strategies made it doable—and now the frequent tasks of washing, ironing, and folding are less of a chore and more of a pleasure.
 Whether you're just sprucing up your laundry area or planning a total redo, you can borrow these ideas for your own home.

 Laundry Room Basics